jundalisay/spblist/content/en/research/paracelsus/dictionary/i.md

 Mercurius laxus is Turbith Mineral.

-Mercurius metallorum præcipitatus is Mercury extracted out of Metalls and precipitated.
+Mercurius metallorum præcipitatus is Mercury extracted out of metals and precipitated.

 Mercurius mineralium is an oylinesse extracted out of the Mines of Gold, and Silver.